Nanoscale subsurface dynamics of solids upon high-intensity laser irradiation observed by femtosecond grazing-incidence x-ray scattering: Abstract

 \section{Abstract}

-Observing ultrafast structural changes in nanoscale systems is essential for understanding the dynamics of intense light-matter interactions, which play a pivotal role in material processing \cite{Gattass2008, Phillips2015}, ultrafast phase transitions \cite{Rousse2001} and diagnosis of matter under extreme conditions \cite{Fletcher2015}.
-One of the most relevant applications of femtosecond laser plasma interactions is laser machining and surface structuring \cite{Chichkov1996}.
-For laser intensities on the order of $10^{14} \, \rm W/cm^2$, collisional plasmas are generated at the surface and subsequent transport processes such as electron-ion thermalization, melting and resolidification occur at picosecond and nanosecond time scales \cite{Rethfeld2004,Balling2013}.
-Experimental techniques with nanometer spatial and femtosecond temporal resolution are required to test physical models and obtain quantitative measurements of the subsurface plasma dynamics.
-Here, we demonstrate grazing-incidence small-angle x-ray scattering (GISAXS) using x-ray free electron laser (XFEL) pulses allowing the \textit{in situ} visualization of subsurface plasma dynamics with nanometer depth resolution.
-We measure the surface ablation and plasma density perturbation of multilayer samples following the femtosecond laser pulse interaction.
-This new methodology opens new possibilities for accurate characterization of subsurface dynamics in various applications of high-intensity laser-solid interactions including laser ablation, creation of warm dense matter, dynamic compression, and relativistic laser plasmas.
+Observing ultrafast laser-induced structural changes in nanoscale systems is essential for understanding the dynamics of intense light-matter interactions.
+For laser intensities on the order of $10^{14} \, \rm W/cm^2$, highly-collisional plasmas are generated at and below the surface.
+Subsequent transport processes such as heat conduction, electron-ion thermalization, surface ablation and resolidification occur at picosecond and nanosecond time scales.
+Imaging methods, e.g. using x-ray free-electron lasers (XFEL), were hitherto unable to measure the depth-resolved subsurface dynamics of laser-solid interactions with appropriate temporal and spatial resolution.
+Here we demonstrate picosecond grazing-incidence small-angle x-ray scattering (GISAXS) from laser-produced plasmas using XFEL pulses.
+Using multi-layer (ML) samples, both the surface ablation and subsurface density dynamics are measured with nanometer depth resolution.
+Our experimental data challenges the state-of-the-art modeling of matter under extreme conditions and opens new perspectives for laser material processing and high-energy density science.